FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 Forwarding Commitment BGP（FC-BGP） is capable of establishing a secure inter-domain system that can simultaneously authenticate AS_PATH attribute in BGP-UPDATE and validate network forwarding on the dataplane.
 In an effort to enhance the validation of FC-BGP, a prototype implementation of the FC-BGP was developed and an evaluation was conducted on the FITI high-performance IPv6 backbone network.
 This document reports on the prototype implementation and the results of the evaluation.

+As part of the development of the Forwarding Commitment BGP (FC-BGP) framework, we implemented a FC-BGP prototype and deployed the prototype in the operational networks of 40 Autonomous Systems (ASes) within the Future Internet Technology Infrastructure (FITI).
+The evaluation demonstrates that FC-BGP achieves significant performance improvements in large-scale network deployments and that even limited deployment yields substantial security benefits.
+This document first describes the prototype solution, then outlines the experimental environment, and finally presents the experimental results.
+It is anticipated that this document will provide useful insights for those interested in this subject and serve as preliminary input for future IETF work in this area.

 --- middle

 # Introduction

+The current inter-domain, hop-by-hop forwarding model lacks end-to-end path validation, exposing a broad attack surface and enabling risks such as traffic interception, side-channel exploits, and man-in-the-middle attacks.
+FC-BGP is a novel forwarding-path verification framework designed to address these security challenges inherent in today’s inter-domain routing system.
+By introducing a Forwarding Commitment (FC), FC-BGP offers a solution that integrates seamlessly with the existing routing infrastructure.
+Through the use of FCs to provide a verifiable view of routing intent, FC-BGP ensures that the actual forwarding path conforms to declared routing policies, while avoiding the drawbacks of data-plane–based cryptographic schemes.

 # Conventions and Definitions